 4. Apply the Caulk

-Now that you have chosen the correct caulk, picked a day and all of the prep has been taken care of, it’s finally time to caulk your windows.
+It’s finally time to lean how to caulk a window.
 Follow these steps in order to achieve caulked windows that look great and save you on energy costs.

 Cut the Nozzle to the Right Size